-While the park lodge and facilities were being built, Harsh was tasked with bringing down old buildings and was in the process of dismantling the farmhouse when he discovered the cabin beneath.
+While the park lodge and facilities were being built, Harsh was tasked with bringing down old buildings and dismantling the farmhouse when he discovered the cabin beneath.

-He saw the opportunity to develop the structure as a park attraction, and though his idea was not approved by the director of the state park system in Charleston, he proceeded, undaunted.
+He saw the opportunity to develop the structure as a park attraction.
+Though his idea was not approved by the director of the state park system in Charleston, he proceeded undaunted.

 "Thanks to Smokey, visitors are now able to see one of the most authentic recreations of a farmstead that exists," Durham said.

-Unfortunately, the cabin at first suffered from its isolation in one of the more remote reaches of the sprawling, forested park, and vandalism had become a problem.
+Unfortunately, at first, the cabin suffered from isolation in one of the more remote reaches of the sprawling, forested park, and vandalism became a problem.
 However, park rangers found a remarkable solution.

 "One day," Durham recalled, "We walked in and found a pile of ashes in the middle of the floor.
 Someone had tried to burn the cabin, but then we came up with a way to solve that problem:

-As a result, visitors now have the opportunity to observe an active farmstead in which authenticity is heightened by having a resident farmer.
+As a result, visitors can now observe an active farmstead in which authenticity is heightened by having a resident farmer.

-Guided interpretive hikes to the farm are now regularly afforded by park rangers, Durham said, as are photography courses that feature the farm, though visitors are welcome to walk several hundred feet down the farm lane to the cabin from a gate and paved parking area.
+Guided interpretive hikes to the farm are now regularly afforded by park rangers, Durham said, as are photography courses that feature the farm.
+However, visitors are welcome to walk several hundred feet down the farm lane to the cabin from a gate and paved parking area.